apache/shardingsphere-elasticjob/README.md

 [![Stargazers over time](https://starchart.cc/apache/shardingsphere-elasticjob-lite.svg)](https://starchart.cc/apache/shardingsphere-elasticjob-lite)

-ElasticJob is a distributed scheduled job solution.
+ElasticJob is a distributed scheduling solution consisting of two separate projects, Lite and Cloud.
-It is composited from 2 independent sub projects: ElasticJob Lite and ElasticJob Cloud.

-ElasticJob Lite is a centre-less solution, use lightweight jar to coordinate distributed jobs.
+ElasticJob Lite is a lightweight, decentralized solution that provides distributed task sharding services.

 Elasticjob uses a unified job API for each product.
 Developers only need code one time and can deploy at will.